4GeeksAcademy/Templates-Boilerplates/docs/deploy-render.md

 It takes several minutes to load both services, please be patient and wait until both checkmarks show up.

+## 4) Set the environment variables

+As you did in your local project, you will have to set the extra env vars you have added in your project in the Render settings.

+Go to the Environment section in your Render's server panel and include the additional Environment Variables you need.

+> 🔥 IMPORTANT: Every time you change the ENV VARs you will need to redeploy your project.
+ENV VARs only have an effect when the project is built again.**

 ## Your website is ready!

 Once the deploy is finished you can go ahead and open your website: